ewuarelabs/uniswap-lpmonitor/README.md

 Next, you'll need to specify the trading bounds you set in your LP positions.
 You do this by setting the following environment variables:

-1. `lowerTick` - This is the minimum USD price per ETH set for your LP position.
+1. `lowerTick` - This is the minimum tick price for your LP position.
 You can add multiple LP positions by adding a comma (e.g. `2000,2100,1000`)
-2. `upperTick` - This is the maximum USD price per ETH set for your LP position.
+2. `upperTick` - This is the maximum tick price for your LP position.
 You can add multiple LP positions by adding a comma (e.g. `4000,4100,5000`)

 ### 5. Deploy to Heroku and add environment variables